-About the Minimum Capital Test (MCT)
+About the Minimum Capital Test

-The MCT is a harmonized capital adequacy solvency test that is intended to apply throughout Canada to property and casualty (P&C) insurers.
-It was developed to ensure consistency among jurisdictions throughout Canada, by applying the same capital framework to P&C insurers operating in Canada.
-Since 2004, it has been applied on a mandatory basis to P&C insurers that are licensed in Ontario.
+The Minimum Capital Test (MCT) is a harmonized capital adequacy solvency test that applies throughout Canada to property and casualty (P&C) insurers.
+It ensures that consistent capital framework requirements apply to all P&C insurers operating in Canada.
+The MCT has been mandatory since 2004 for P&C insurers licensed in Ontario.

-Effective January 1, 2018: Updates to Superintendent's Guideline
+January 1, 2019 Updates to Superintendent's Guideline

-Ontario-licensed P&C insurers that are incorporated in other provinces, and that are licensed in Ontario, are not required to file the MCT with FSCO when OSFI's MCT Guideline or an equivalent MCT framework has been adopted by the other province.
+Ontario-licensed P&C insurers incorporated in other provinces are not required to file the MCT with FSCO if the OSFI Guideline or an equivalent MCT framework has been adopted by their incorporating province.

-Supervision of insurer solvency
+Supervision of Insurer Solvency